Alvin C. Graves: Later life

 Graves became dismissive of the radiation risks from nuclear testing while serving as test director for the Nevada Test Site shots during the 1950s.
 He announced that the risks from fallout were "concocted in the minds of weak malingerers."
 As a spokesman for the Nevada Test Site, he spoke in local areas around Nevada, assuring the population of no danger from the activities there.
 As the head of the Los Alamos Laboratory's J (Test) Division, he was the scientific director or deputy director of most of the nuclear tests from 1948 through the 1950s, including the Desert Rock exercises which exposed military personnel to radiation, and the Castle Bravo test that irradiated many native islanders and test personnel.
 Asked to testify before the Joint Committee on Atomic Energy on the danger of radiation causing cancer, Graves replied:

 The danger is not that this will happen to you.
 The danger is that it is more likely to happen to you.
 Maybe the more likely is not very much more likely, but it is still more likely.

 Graves was a pillar of the Los Alamos community.
 He was an active member of the non-denominational Protestant Community Church.
 With the encouragement of Elizabeth, who played the violin, he learned to play the cello, hoarding his petrol ration stamps so that he could travel to Santa Fe, New Mexico, for lessons.
 He played in the Los Alamos Symphony, accompanying local performances of Gilbert and Sullivan and Handel's Messiah.
 He was chairman of the board of the local bank and a member of the local school board.

 Graves died of a heart attack on July 19, 1965, while skiing in Del Norte, Colorado, twenty years after the Slotin accident, at the age of 55.
 He had suffered from hypertension even before the 1946 accident, and had a minor heart attack in December 1955.
 His father had also died of a heart attack.
 A 1978 follow-up study of the Slotin accident victims suggested that latent systemic damage from the accident contributed to heart failure.
+His remains, and those of his wife Elizabeth, were interred at Guaje Pines Cemetery in Los Alamos.